Chapter H5: Unearned income

 H5120 Personal injury payments

-There are rules to cover where an amount of money has been
+There are rules to cover where an amount of money has been1. awarded to or

 2. agreed by or on behalf of